Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 ## Internet access/Wifi

 Free guest wifi is available in all Cambridge University and College buildings, including at your accommodation.
-You can register for a wireless connection through UniOfCam-Guest https://help.uis.cam.ac.uk/guest-wifi using your email address.
+You can register for a wireless connection using your email address through **_UniOfCam-Guest_** in your list of available networks.
+Complete instructions here https://help.uis.cam.ac.uk/guest-wifi.

 # Travel to Cambridge